-Having a well-written Will is essential if after you die you want to dispose of your property according to your wishes.
+A well-written Will is essential to ensure that after you die your property will be disposed of according to your wishes.
 A Will is a document that provides detailed instructions as to the disposition of your property.
 A will also makes it more likely that the probate process will unfold in a smooth and efficient manner, saving your loved ones the time, money, and difficultly of a prolonged or contentious probate process.
 Mistakes in making and executing a will, however, can defeat those wishes.
 The following are five common mistakes when making a will.

 NOT HAVING A WILL IN THE FIRST PLACE

 Not having a will is technically not a mistake when making a will, but it is the biggest mistake when it comes to planning your estate.
 If you die Intestate (i.e. without a valid will), your property will be distributed according to the state’s default scheme of distribution.
 In other words, the state will determine who will inherit your property.
 In Florida, the default scheme is called Per Stirpes.

 If under Per Stirpes, your intended beneficiaries are still entitled to inherit the same, the absence of a valid will might still force your heirs to spend large amounts of time and money in order to probate your estate.
 This, of course, would depend on the complexity of your estate and the particular circumstances.
 Some of the cost that may be incurred or increased for lack of a will or estate plan, may include attorney fees, court costs, estate administration costs, and higher taxes.

 Another common mistake is sloppy drafting, such as overlooking Ambiguous language in the will.
 Ambiguity occurs when a word or phrase is unclear or can be interpreted in different ways.
 Avoiding ambiguities requires not only analytical precision, but also the ability to draw from a repository of mistakes made by others in order to spot various mistakes and potential problems.